lknknm/ottocento-renderer/README.md

  - To see how we style our code, please refer to the [Code Style Guide](/doc/styleguide.md).
  - A proper development report with my progress is in the works.

+### Features
+- [x] Simple functioning camera.
+- [x] Moveable Camera with WASD + Mouse controls.
+- [x] Ray casting and Sphere Intersection.
+- [x] Pathtracing accumulation.
+- [x] Multiple lights in a scene with the possibility to spawn more lights and control its parameters.
+- [x] Multiple objects in a scene with the possibility to spawn more objects and control its parameters.
+- [x] Physically Based BRDF Materials wiht Schlick GGX calculation.
+- [x] Metallic Materials using the same BRDF Materials as above.
+- [x] Camera Depth of Field Blur (Still in the need of being enhanced).
+- [x] Basic Multithreading serialization optimization.
+- [ ] Bounding Volume Hierarchies (BVH) optimization.
+- [ ] Texture Mapping.
+- [ ] Rendering Quadrilaterals.
+- [ ] Cornell Box simple scene for testing.
+- [ ] More robust light controls with emissive materials.
+- [ ] Rendering Triangles.
+- [ ] Global Illumination.
+- [ ] Volumes, Smoke and Fog Boxes.
+- [ ] Scene loading from other software.

 ## Resources
  - [The Cherno Ray Tracing series.](https://www.youtube.com/watch?v=gfW1Fhd9u9Q&list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl)